c-blake/cligen/README.md

 Other invocations (foobar --foo=2 --bar=2.7 ...) all work as you would expect.

-When you feel like producing a better help string, tack on some parameter-keyed metadata with Nim's association-list literals and maybe throw in an more overall description of operation doc string for before the options table:
+When you feel like producing a better help string, tack on some parameter-keyed metadata with Nim's association-list literals and maybe throw in a more overall description of operation doc string for before the options table:
 ```nim
   dispatch(foobar, doc = "Deletes no positional-params!",